 The content of a Niche website needs to be steal targeted.
 What that actually means is that one website should not include hundreds of subjects.
 Instead, it should be very specific to one very specific subject.
 Unfortunately, most people will write in a pretty broad manner.
-For example, I could be writing about websites in generate and mention Niche Websites as a sub-part of that realm.
-That way, chances are that no one would ever find my website when they search about Creating a Niche Website for themselves.
+For example, I could be writing about websites in general and mention Niche Websites as a sub-part of that realm.
+That way, chances are that no one would ever find my website when he or she searches about Creating a Niche Website for themselves.

-There are several things to take in account when writing for your Niche Website, although you do not want to spam your readers.
-So there is a trade off.
-For example, you don’t want to write posts where you include you keywords in every single sentence.
+There are several things to take into account when writing for your Niche Website, although you do not want to spam your readers.
+So there is a trade-off.
+For example, you don’t want to write posts where you include your keywords in every single sentence.
 Once per paragraph may already be too many times for Google.
 Their algorithm will detect spammy posts and you want to stay away from their spam radar.
 The way they detect such things is becoming more and more advanced as they use Artificial Intelligence (AI) to do so.

 In order to strengthen their AI system, they actually offer it as Open Source.
 As of 2017, we already have many AI systems that give us answers that are correct and yet we have no idea how the computers were able to reach that answer.
 I’d bet that Google is at the same level.
 They have people on staff (other companies help too) that go to websites and rate them in various ways.
 They only use employees (at least people paid to do that very specific job) to do that kind of rating.
 You won’t get a chance to do it yourself at home.
 Those ratings are used to then automatically rate billions of pages.
 Humans just don’t have the necessary workforce to rate that many pages!

-(For those interested in AI, you may look further in the tool Google is using, it is called TensorFlow and it available on github.)
+(For those interested in AI, you may look further in the tool Google is using, it is called TensorFlow and is available for free on GitHub.)

 What Are Keywords?